-MODULE X - Medical Assistant Diploma Program Externship Upon successful completion of all modules, medical assisting students participate in a 200-hour externship at an approved facility.
-The externship provides the student an opportunity to apply principles and practices learned in the program and utilize entry-level medical assisting skills in working with patients.
-Medical Assisting Diploma Program externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
-Supervisory personnel at the site evaluate externs at 100- and 200hour intervals.
-Completed evaluation forms are placed in the students' permanent records.
-Students must successfully complete their externship experience in order to fulfill requirements for graduation.
-Lecture Hours: 00 Lab Hours: 00 Other Hours: 200 Prerequisite: MAINTRO, Completion of Modules A-H are introduced to medical office safety, security, and emergency provisions.
+MODULE G - Medical Law, and Ethics, Psychology, and Therapeutic Procedures 6.0 Quarter Credits Module G covers the history and science of the medical field, as well as the medical assisting profession.
+Students gain working knowledge of concepts related to patient reception in the medical office and preparing for the day.
+They discuss the importance of professional behavior in the workplace.
+Students learn what it takes to become an office manager and the responsibilities an office manager has to the office, the staff, and the physician.
+Students are introduced to medical office safety, security, and emergency provisions.
 They study how to maintain equipment and inventory.
 The functions of computers in the medical office are discussed.
 Students also talk about the role ergonomics plays in the health of the staff and patients.
 Students learn how to provide mobility assistance and support to patients with special physical and emotional needs, and various physical therapy modalities are discussed.
 Also introduced are the basic principles of psychology, psychological disorders, diseases, available treatments, and medical terminology related to mental and behavioral health.
 Medical law and ethics in relation to health care are discussed.
 Skills and attitudes necessary for success in the workforce are introduced, along with how to create a résumé, and follow through with the job search.
 Students check vital signs, obtain blood samples, and prepare and administer injections.
 Students demonstrate increasing speed and accuracy on the computer keyboard and build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
+Lecture Hours: 40 Clinical Lab Hours: 30 Computer Lab Hours: 10 Outside Hours: 20 Prerequisite: MAINTRO